Verizon customers’ bills are going up next month

 An “Economic Adjustment Charge” is also coming for companies paying for business plans through Verizon, the company confirmed, with mobile plans going up by $2.20 a month and basic service raising by 98 cents.

-“Economic conditions are impacting businesses industry wide,” Verizon said in a statement to FOX 8 News.
+“Economic conditions are impacting businesses industry wide,” Verizon said in a statement to Nexstar’s WJW.
 “Beginning June 16, 2022, Verizon Business will add an Economic Adjustment Charge to business accounts that meet certain requirements.
 Verizon Business provides access to a wide variety of business solutions, exclusive business promotions, dedicated account support, and other solutions to keep businesses secure.”

 Verizon was not clear about what those certain requirements were, but did say the so-called Economic Adjustment Charge is not going to affect regular consumer plans.

-Verizon recently reported that their net income had lowered by 12.4% over the last year.
+Verizon recently reported that its net income had lowered by 12.4% over the last year.